seiKiMo-Inc/Laudiolin/README.md

 ## Features

-- Play music from online services like YouTube.
+- Play music from online services like YouTube and Spotify.
 - Download audios.
 - Login using Discord OAuth.
 - Create playlists (synced with your account).
 - Discord Rich Presence showing your current song.
 - Queue system with shuffle and repeat.
-- Background customization.
+- Miniplayer.
+- Listening along with friends and online people based on preference.
+- Importing playlists from YouTube and Spotify.
+- Look at what your friends are listening to.
 - No ads or any kind of monetization.

 ## Installation